Pattalam (2003 film): Synopsis

 An Army unit comes to a local village in Kerala because of a terror threat.
-The unit is led by Major Pattabhiraman and commander Benny.
+The unit is led by Major Pattabhiraman and his subordinate, Captain Benny.
 The Major sees a widow named Vimala singing.
 Vimala is living in her husband's home after his death.
 A village girl Satyabhama, and Benny fall in love and elope.
 Pattabhiraman discovers that a terrorist has planned to pour cyanide into a water tank.
 He finds the terrorist and destroys the water tank by blasting a bomb terrorist had with him.
 Benny reveals to Vimala that Pattabhiraman killed her husband Nandu in the war.
 The Major admits the fact, but claims he did it as a mercy killing because Nandu was so badly injured.
 Vimala forgives him, and the couple happily unites.